 Odyssey putters dominate sales for recreational players and are the choice of many Pros.
 Since the start of 2018, they’ve been in the bags of 65 winners.
 The nearest competitor accounts for 45 wins.
 That’s a discrepancy of over 30%.
 If you’re looking for your next putter, and find yourself contemplating going with an Odyssey, you’re in great company.
 This article will help you find the best Odyssey putter for your game.

-2019 is set to be one of Odyssey’s greatest years ever.
+This year is set to be one of Odyssey’s greatest ever.
+They’re releasing some of the best Odyssey putter for a player (anything but this sentence).
 It would not be hyperbole to state that Odyssey spends more money on innovation than any other putting brand in the world.
-New offerings from Odyssey’s Stroke Lab uses shaft innovation to create a more stable from precise weight distribution.
-The EXO line released in 2018 had groundbreaking forgiveness and will be expanded to include new shaft and model offerings.
-Toulon, a premium sub-brand of Odyssey, is releasing a deep diamond milling that ensures uniform performance across the putter face.
-No matter what you are looking for, there has never been a better time to get yourself into an Odyssey putter.
+New offerings from Odyssey’s Stroke Lab use shaft innovation to create a more stable from of precise weight distribution.
+The EXO line, released in 2018, has groundbreaking forgiveness and will be expanded to include new shaft and model offerings.
+Toulon, a premium sub-brand of Odyssey, is releasing a deep diamond milling that ensures uniform

 FYI: Are you looking for the Best Gear of 2019?
 Then take a look our latest Buying Guides on the Best Golf Drivers, Fairway Woods, Irons, Wedges, Hybrids, Putters, and Golf Balls that can help you take your golf game to the next level.
 We golf course tested all of these items, and made these buyers guides just for you.
 Please take a look and let us know what you think!